 The applicant will also need to prove that the field of work has "substantial intrinsic merit"—in other words, that it is worthy in and of itself.
-In addition, the applicant will need to demonstrate that he or she will prospectively benefit the U.S. national interest to a substantially greater degree than a similarly qualified, available U.S. worker would.
+In addition, applicants will need to demonstrate that they will prospectively benefit the U.S. national interest to a substantially greater degree than any similarly qualified, available U.S. worker would.
 (Unfortunately, USCIS often reinterprets this requirement to mean showing that being forced to go through the labor certification process would actually have an adverse impact on the U.S. national interest.
 A local labor shortage is not considered to be an adverse impact.)

-The process of applying for an advanced degree professional EB-2 visa can be difficult and complex, and involves successfully complying with numerous bureaucratic requirements, in a time-sensitive manner.
+The process of applying for an advanced degree professional EB-2 visa can be difficult and complex, and involves successfully complying with numerous bureaucratic requirements in a time-sensitive manner.
 It's best for the employer to get help from an experienced immigration attorney, as many do.
-You might want to separately consult an attorney, to make sure your interests are represented or if you're still not sure which job to pursue.
+Prospective immigrants might want to separately consult an attorney, to make sure their interests are represented or if unsure which job to pursue.